-World shares mixed after Wall Street rally as oil prices recover
+Stocks steady, oil price recovers as more economic aid due

 In this April 21, 2020 file photo, a pumpjack is pictured as the sun sets on Tuesday, April 21, 2020, in Oklahoma City.
 (AP Photo/Sue Ogrocki File)

-U.S. shares were set to drift lower with Dow industrials and S&P 500 futures almost unchanged.

 The U.S. House was expected to vote Thursday on a $483 billion proposal to deliver more loans to small businesses and aid to hospitals after the Senate approved it on Tuesday.
+EU leaders, meanwhile, were expected to approve Thursday a financial aid package worth 540 billion euros ($587 billion).

-The new bill would come on top of more than $2 trillion in aid that Congress has already approved.
-That, plus massive support for markets from the Federal Reserve, has helped the S&P 500 rise 25% since a low in late March.
+The new aid packages in the U.S. and Europe would come on top of huge amounts of existing financial support.
+The U.S. Congress has approved more than $2 trillion in aid already.
+EU institutions and nations have already deployed around 3.3 trillion euros ($3.6 trillion).

+That, plus massive support for markets from central banks, has helped stocks recover somewhat.
+The S&P 500 is up 25% since a low in late March.
 The index has roughly halved its loss from its record set in February.

 Investors are still bracing for a severe, painfully deep recession after businesses shut down worldwide in hopes of slowing the spread of the coronavirus.
+Surveys of business managers in Europe showed a record fall in activity.

 Even as depressing economic and health reports pile up, some investors are looking ahead to parts of the economy reopening as infections level off in some areas.

 Trading was mixed in Asia, with Japan's Nikkei 225 adding 1.5% to finish at 19,429.44, while South Korea’s Kospi rose nearly 1.0% to 1,914.73.
 Australia’s S&P/ASX 200 gave up earlier gains, losing nearly 0.1% to 5,217.10.
 Hong Kong’s Hang Seng added 0.4% to 23,977.32, while the Shanghai Composite inched down 0.2% to 2,838.50.